eclipse-iceoryx/iceoryx/CONTRIBUTING.md

 All files are licensed as Apache-2.0.
 In addition, the files in `iceoryx_platform`, `iceoryx_hoofs`, `tools/ci`, `tools/git-hoods` and
-`tools/scripts` are licensed as Apache-2.0 or MIT.
+`tools/scripts` are dual-licensed as Apache-2.0 or MIT.

 Each source file needs to have one of these header, depending on their location.